lifemapper/bison/_sphinx_config/pages/installation.rst

 machine minus 2.
 In Aug 2023, using 18 (of 20) cores, on 904 million
 records, the process took 5 days.

-These processes are all written in Python, and the implementation has been tested on a machine running Ubuntu Linux.
-Scripts will need minimal modification to run on Windows or OSX successfully.
+These processes are all written in Python, and the implementatioin has been tested on a machine running Ubuntu Linux.
+Scripts will need minimal modfication to run on Windows or OSX successfully.

 Download this Repository